BrianInGermany/oldcardgames/all_collections/_posts/2022-12-11-lake_constance_jass.markdown

 ## Bidding
 The game starts by each player inspecting their hand and estimating how many points they will be able to make.
 There are 157 total points in the game, so it can make sense to start bidding around 60.
 The non-dealer begins the bidding and the winner of the bid chooses the trump and plays first.
-- This can be very decisive because the high bidder will attempt to choose the trump in which he has a "Bur" or "Nell" (see valuation below).
+- This can be very decisive because the high bidder will attempt to choose the trump in which she has a "Bur" or "Nell" (see valuation below).

 ## Valuation
 When you win a trick, you add the cards' point value to your score.
 The player that makes the final trick gets an additional five points.